jonrau1/ElectricEye/README.md

         return cache["paginate"]
 ```

-3. Registering and Defining Checks: All checks are registered by the same tag and checks should describe what is being checked with the word check at the end.
+3. **Registering and Defining Checks**: All checks are registered by the same tag and checks should describe what is being checked with the word check at the end.
 Example from ImageBuilder.
 Directly underneath the `function` that defines the Check should be a single-line, double-quoted comment which contains the **`Title`** of the Check.
 This is outputted by the `--list-checks` flag in the **Controller**.

 ```python
 @registry.register_check("imagebuilder")